czytelny/redux-socket.io-middleware/README.md

 # redux-socket.io-middleware
 Another dead-simple middleware which allows you to connect Redux and Socket.io.
-Is uses `meta` property of your action object to recognize whether send it to backend, or not.
+It uses `meta` property of your action object to recognize whether send it to backend, or not.

 ## Idea